 After the responses to this ITB have been opened and evaluated, a tabulation of the bids will be prepared.
 This tabulation, called a Notice of Intent to Award, serves two purposes.
 It lists the name of each company or person that offered a bid and the price they bid.
 It also provides notice of the state's intent to award a contract(s) to the bidder(s) indicated.
 A copy of the Notice of Intent will be mailed to each company or person who responded to the ITB.
 Bidders identified as the apparent low responsive bidders are instructed not to proceed until a Purchase Order, Contract Award, Lease, or some other form of written notice is given by the procurement officer.
-A company or person who proceeds prior to receiving a Purchase Order, Contract Award, Lease, or some other form of written notice is given by the procurement officer.
+A company or person who proceeds prior to receiving a Purchase Order, Contract Award, Lease, or some other form of written notice from the procurement officer does so without a contract and at their own risk.